Why do scientific things have to sound so un-sexy?

 Let’s say you’re hungry for a snack.
 You have two choices:

 You can choose an apple or you can choose a croissant.

-- The croissant might have around 231 calories, it has plenty of macronutrients but zero micronutrients.
+- The croissant might have around 231 calories and it has plenty of macronutrients but zero micronutrients.

-So per calorie, the apple will have more nutrients per calorie, making it the obvious choice.
+So the apple will have more nutrients per calorie, making it the obvious choice.

-The point is, we can get all the nutrients we need from plant food.
-And when we choose to get our nutrients from plant food, we avoid things like cholesterol, hormones, and saturated fat that are found in processed and animal foods.
+The point is, we can get all the nutrients that we need from plant food.
+And when we choose to get our nutrients from plant food, we avoid things like cholesterol, hormones and saturated fat, which are found in processed and animal foods.